 In subsequent years, please attach a document that describes your company’s progress report on the five-year plan, pursuant to 47 C.F.R. §54.313(a)(1), including maps explaining your progress towards meeting your deployment targets, the amount of universal service support received, how support was used to improve service quality, coverage, or capacity, and an explanation regarding any network improvement targets that have not been fulfilled in the prior calendar year.
 The information regarding the total amount of universal service support received shall also be broken out separately by the amount spent on capital expenses and the amount spent on operating expenses.
 The information regarding planned and/or completed network improvements shall be at the wire center level or census block, as appropriate.

-Line 113 – Five-year Plan Progress Report contains required maps: Please check this box to confirm that, if the attached document on line 112 is a progress report, it contains maps detailing progress towards meeting plan targets at the wire center level or census block as appropriate.
+Line 113 – Five-year Plan Progress Report contains required maps: If the attached document on line 112 is a progress report, respond (either yes, no, or not applicable) whether it contains maps detailing progress towards meeting plan targets at the wire center level or census block as appropriate.

-Line 114 – Five-year Plan Progress Report quantifies USF support received: Please check this box to confirm that, if the attached document on line 112 is a progress report, it quantifies how much USF was received for your service area and is broken out separately by the amount spent on capital expenses and the amount spent on operating expenses.
+Line 114 – Five-year Plan Progress Report quantifies USF support received: If the attached document on line 112 is a progress report, respond (either yes, no, or not applicable) whether it quantifies how much USF was received for your service area and that the amount is broken out separately by the amount spent on capital expenses and the amount spent on operating expenses.

-Line 115 – Five-year Plan Progress Report quantifies USF support which improves Service Quality: Please check this box to confirm that, if the attached document on line 112 is a progress report, it specifies how much USF was used to improve service quality, at the wire center level or census block as appropriate.
+Line 115 – Five-year Plan Progress Report quantifies USF support which improves Service Quality: If the attached document on line 112 is a progress report, respond (either yes, no, or not applicable) whether it specifies how much USF was used to improve service quality, at the wire center level or census block as appropriate.
+The progress report should specify how support was used to improve service quality.

-Line 116 – Five-year Plan Progress Report quantifies USF support which improves Service Coverage: Please check this box to confirm that, if the attached document on line 112 is a progress report, it specifies how much USF was used to improve service coverage, at the wire center level or census block as appropriate.
+Line 116 – Five-year Plan Progress Report quantifies USF support which improves Service Coverage: If the attached document on line 112 is a progress report, respond (either yes, no, or not applicable) whether it specifies how much USF was used to improve service coverage, at the wire center level or census block as appropriate.
+The progress report should specify how support was used to improve service coverage.

-Line 117 – Five-year Plan Progress Report quantifies USF support which improves Service Capacity: Please check this box to confirm that, if the attached document on line 112 is a progress report, it specifies how much USF was used to improve service capacity, at the wire center level or census block as appropriate.
+Line 117 – Five-year Plan Progress Report quantifies USF support which improves Service Capacity: If the attached document on line 112 is a progress report, respond (either yes, no, or not applicable) whether it specifies how much USF was used to improve service capacity, at the wire center level or census block as appropriate.
+The progress report should specify how support was used to improve service capacity.

-Line 118 – Explanation of Network Improvement Targets not achieved: Please check this box to confirm that, if the attached document on line 112 is a progress report, it reports any reasons network improvement objectives were not achieved, at the wire center level or census block as appropriate.
+Line 118 – Explanation of Network Improvement Targets not achieved: If the attached document on line 112 is a progress report, respond (either yes, no, or not applicable) whether it reports any reasons network improvement objectives were not achieved, at the wire center level or census block as appropriate.

 Annual Reporting for All Recipients of Either High-Cost or Lifeline Support – Service Outage Reporting (200)